Staindrop

 Staindrop is a village and civil parish in County Durham, England.
 It is situated approximately 6 mi north east of Barnard Castle, on the A688 road.
-According to the 2011 UK Census the population was 1,310, this includes the hamlets of Cleatlam and Killerby.
+According to the 2011 UK census the population was 1,310, this includes the hamlets of Cleatlam and Killerby.

+Etymology

+The name Staindrop is Old English in origin and means "stony valley".
+It is derived from the elements stǣner ("stony ground") + hop ("valley").

 History

 Around the year 1018, King Canute gave the manors of Raby and Staindrop to Durham Priory.
 In 1131 Prior Algar granted the manor to an Anglo-Saxon named Dolfin "son of Uhtred", the earliest recorded direct male ancestor of the great Neville family which built as their seat Raby Castle in the north part of the manor.
 The grant was possibly merely a confirmation of the holding by this family from before the Norman Conquest of 1066.
 When doing homage to the Prior for his holding he reserved his homage to the kings of England and of Scotland and to the Bishop of Durham and was "no doubt a man of consequence", probably an aristocratic Northumbrian of high birth.
 In February 1203-4 King John confirmed to the prior and convent all their privileges and vast possessions, including "Staindrop and Staindropshire with the church".